WillRaphaelson/mindflayer/README.md

 ## Usage
-The `train` command will scrape, parse, and train new models based on data from the last `n` days.
+The `train` command will scrape, parse, and train new models based on data from the last `num` days.

 ```
 python mindflayer.py train --num 1